edemmott/BCA_assay_analysis/README.md

 Input data can be in txt/csv format.

+NOTE:
-The functions assume that your data is arranged on the plate according to the standard layout below, and using the same concentrations of BSA standard.
+* The functions assume that your data is arranged on the plate according to the standard layout below, and using the same concentrations of BSA standard.
+* The functions assume you have one plate per .csv file. multiple plates saved to the same file will be ignored.

 ![alt text](/images/Capture.PNG "Default plate layout, (/images/Capture.PNG)")